Reception

 Patrick Baert has even devoted an entire book to Sartre: The Existentialist Moment.
 The Rise of Sartre as a Public Intellectual [5].
 In his seminal essay, Positioning Theory and Intellectual Interventions, he emphasizes the importance of “the range of rhetorical devices which the authors employ to locate themselves (and position others)” and that an intellectual intervention “does not have an intrinsic meaning as such; it acquires its meaning in a particular setting”[6], including the author’s status, position, and trajectory.
 Each of these sociological approaches has its merits.
 Their main shortcoming is that the reader is even more forgotten than in the case of classical historiography.

 Nevertheless, Sartre and these founders of communication theory have much in common.
 Not only for Shannon and Weaver, but also for Sartre, communication is central to his thinking.
 Sartre’s philosophy is essentially action theory based on certain psychological and sociological concepts.
-The situated subject, having gone through processes of constitution and personalization, acts, either alone or—most often—in groups.
-Communicating is a very important way of acting, not at least for intellectuals.
-Sartre and the communication theory share the view that to communicate is to act: “la parole est action.”[9]
-So did John Austin in his 1955 lecture series How to Do Things with Words and later John R. Searle.
-Both taxonomies that Austin and Searle developed[10] are compatible with Sartre’s theory.
-When Sartre reproached Flaubert and the brothers Goncourt for not speaking out against repression at the time of the Paris Commune, he was implicitly calling on all other writers to become politically committed, not with guns, but with words: speaking was clearly understood as a form of acting.
+The situated subject, having undergone processes of constitution and personalization, acts, either alone or—most often—in groups.
+Communicating is a very important way of acting, not least for intellectuals.
+Sartre and the communication theory share the view that communicating is acting: “la parole est action.”[9]
+This understanding is also shared with the speech act theory of John Austin, as first presented in his 1955 lecture series How to Do Things with Words, and of John R. Searle.
+Both taxonomies that Austin and Searle developed[10] are highly compatible with Sartre’s understanding of what communicating means.
+When Sartre reproached Flaubert and the Goncourt brothers for not speaking out against repression at the time of the Paris Commune, he was implicitly calling on all other writers to become politically committed, not with guns, but with words: speaking was understood as a form of acting.

 Acting in groups always involves communication.
-Communication is almost always bidirectional.
-The unidirectional look as analyzed in L’être et le néant is less typical than the communication Sartre described as concrete relations such as masochism and sadism in ch.
-3 of part three of L’être et le néant.
-What Sartre made clear with his analysis of the look is that communication need not be verbal but can also be nonverbal.
+Communication is mostly bidirectional.
+The unidirectional look as analyzed in L’être et le néant is less typical of communication than the relations Sartre described in chapter 3 of part three of L’être et le néant as concrete relations of masochism and sadism.
+An important aspect that Sartre made clear with his analysis of the look is that communication need not be verbal, but can also be nonverbal.

-What Sartre specifically supplies to better understand causes of errors is a model of how to understand sender and receiver.
+What Sartre specifically supplies with regard to errors is a model of how to understand sender and receiver.
 According to his regressive-progressive method, an individual is to be understood as someone who has undergone repeated processes of constitution and personalization.
 While the process of constitution refers in particular to a person’s upbringing, the process of personalization is reflected in the human being’s fundamental choice (“choix fondamental”).
-In the process of coding and decoding, temporality is present in all its three dimensions—past (constitution), present (situation) and future (personalization).
+In order to understand the process of encoding and decoding, we have to examine the past of the persons involved applying methods as used in history and sociology and the persons’ fundamental choices applying methods as used in psychotherapy and as proposed in Sartre’s own “existential psychoanalysis.”
+In such an analysis, temporality is present in all its three dimensions—past (constitution), present (current situation) and future (personalization).

 Only in rare cases do sender and receiver communicate directly with each other.
-In this context, communication theory introduced the concepts of repeaters and noise.
+To better describe the processes, communication theory introduced the terms "repeater" and "noise."
 “Repeaters” amplify the signal and forward it to other persons.
 Important repeaters in our context are translators, stage and film directors, publishers and producers, journalists and critics, as well as professors and teachers at universities and schools.
 Each repeater goes through a process of decoding and encoding and each repeater is a potential source of errors.
 “Noise” has to be distinguished from repeaters.
 Those that produce noise are trying to jam the transmission of a message.
-In the case of jammers, we must distinguish between official organizations that have the capability to jam, such as governmental or religious institutions that enact laws and religious norms, and social taboos.
+In the case of jammers, we must distinguish between official organizations with the capability of jamming, such as governmental or religious institutions that enact laws and religious norms, and social taboos.

 [1] Cf. H. R. Jauss, “Literaturgeschichte als Provokation der Literaturwissenschaft“ in id., Literaturgeschichte als Provokation, Suhrkamp, Frankfurt a.M.
 1970, p.
 144-207.